 That may be inclusive of the introduction of a natural enemy of the pest, the use of screening, or mechanical formats of control like traps.
 Whenever necessary, pesticides can also be introduced, while they are carefully and thoughtfully applied so that they are safe as possible to implement.

-What It Really Means to be Green
+What It Really Means to be Green With Pest Control

 That commonly utilized word “green” may be used in various ways, particularly so with respect to pest control.
 Taking a green approach with regards to the control of pests doesn’t necessarily indicate that the process avoids the use of chemicals altogether or that it is not harmful.
 As a matter of fact, the use of pesticides is frequently deemed to be appropriate.